saraluciaossar/Python-Avanzado/Data visualization /README.md

-# Sprint 10 — Data Visualization with Python and MySQL
+# Data Visualization with Python and MySQL

 ## Description